-What Web site services do you NOT offer?
+What website services do you NOT offer?

-We handle the technical side of “hosting” your Web site and keeping the servers running smoothly, but we don’t create the text or graphic design of the Web pages that will go on your site or maintain Web site scripts for you.
+We handle the technical side of “hosting” your website and keeping the servers running smoothly, but we don’t create the text or graphic design of the Web pages that will go on your site or maintain website scripts for you.
 In other words, you are responsible for creating and maintaining your web site’s content.

-Our systems do not offer the following technologies and services:
+In addition, our systems do not offer the following technologies and services:

-• Background programs such as IRC bots.
+• Background programs, or “daemons”, such as IRC bots.

 • ColdFusion support.